CERN/TIGRE/Frontispiece/python_installation.md

 4. Get TIGRE

-	`pip install pytigre`
+	`pip install pytigre --user`

 6. Try demo 3.
 If it runs succesfully then you are good to go.

 Instead, if you rather compile from source, download/clone the repository and then run

+`cd TIGRE/Python/`
+`python setup.py install --user`

+Install in this case will make a copy of pytigre to your python distribution.
+Therefore the `develop` command is more useful when modifying the source files and developing the software.

-`python setup.py install`
+`python setup.py develop --user`

 if this fails, then try:

 `export CUDAHOME=yourcudahome`, e.g. default is `export CUDAHOME=/usr/local/cuda`
-`sudo --preserve-env python setup.py install`
+`python setup.py install --user`